AdobeDocs/advertising.en/help/dsp/campaign-management/placements/future/placement-manage-bid-multipliers-addl-procs.md

      1. Either a) drag and drop the edited file into the box or b) click inside the box to select the file from your device or network.

     1. Click **[!UICONTROL Upload]**.

-   By default, the bid multiplier for a target is 1.00, which means the bid isn't adjusted for that target.
-Values can range from 0.10 to 10.00.
-For example, a bid modifier of 0.5 decreases a USD 6 bid to USD 3 (0.5 x 6).
-You can set bid multipliers (with values other than 1.00) for a [limited number of targets](#bid-multiplier-limits-by-target).

-   When an auction qualifies for multiple bid modifiers, all of the applicable bid modifiers are multiplied.

-   Bid modifiers never increase the bid to more than the maximum bid.

-1. Click **[!UICONTROL Save]**.

--->

-## Upload a Spreadsheet to Manage the Bid Multipliers for a Single Placement<!-- Is this still going to exist independently, or will you just do this via the "Bid Multiplier" option in the main context menu for placements?
-If both options, then reword headings for distinction -->

-Changes in the uploaded file overwrite the existing bid multiplier values.<!-- what if you delete a row? -->

-1. In the main menu, click **[!UICONTROL Campaigns]**.

-1. Click the name of the campaign.

-1. In the submenu, click **[!UICONTROL Placements]**.

-1. Next to the placement name, click  **[!UICONTROL ...]** > **[!UICONTROL Upload Bid Multiplier Excel Sheet]**.

-1. <!-- Verify the rest of these steps. -->

-1. Either a) click **[!UICONTROL Download Template]** and edit the bid multiplier values or b) edit an previously-downloaded template.
-Save the edited file to your device or network.

-   By default, the bid multiplier for a target is 1.00, which means the bid isn't adjusted for that target.
-Values can range from 0.10 to 10.00.
-For example, a bid modifier of 0.5 decreases a USD 6 bid to USD 3 (0.5 x 6).
-You can set bid multipliers (with values other than 1.00) for a [limited number of targets](#bid-multiplier-limits-by-target).

-   When an auction qualifies for multiple bid modifiers, all of the applicable bid modifiers are multiplied.

-   Bid modifiers never increase the bid to more than the maximum bid.

-1. Either a) drag and drop the edited file into the box or b) click inside the box to select the file from your device or network.

-1. Click **[!UICONTROL Upload]**.

 1. Click **[!UICONTROL Save]**.